purchase finast uk About

-TELL has partnered with one of Tokyo’s most iconic structures to offer an exciting challenge on 10 September that ranks with endurance events at some of the world’s most famous buildings and towers (e.g. Empire State Building, Eiffel Tower, Sears Tower).
+TELL is partnering with one of Tokyo’s most iconic structures again to offer an exciting challenge on September 9th that ranks with endurance events at some of the world’s most famous buildings and towers (e.g. Empire State Building, Eiffel Tower, Sears Tower).
+Last Year’s TELL Tokyo Tower Climb raised over ¥2,000,000 and saw close to 300 people take the challenge to help raise awareness for World Suicide Prevention Day.

-10 September is also World Suicide Prevention Day and people all around the globe will be walking, marching or running to “take a step” to remove stigmas around mental health.
+September 10th is World Suicide Prevention Day and over this weekend, people all around the globe will be walking, marching or running to “take a step” to remove stigmas around mental health.

 Come out – by yourself, or form a team – to make a difference by raising money to help us take the TELL Lifeline 24/7.